apacheignite/documentation/data-grid/cache-modes.md

   "title": "Replicated Mode"
 }
 [/block]
 In `REPLICATED` mode, all the data is replicated to every node in the cluster.
 This cache mode provides the utmost availability of data as it is available on every node.
-However, in this mode every data update must be propagated to all other nodes which can have an impact on performance and scalability.
+However, in this mode every data updates must be propagated to all other nodes which can have an impact on performance and scalability.

+In Ignite, *replicated caches* are implemented using *partitioned caches* where every key is backed up on all other nodes in the cluster.
+For example, in the diagram below, node running in JVM1 is a primary node for key A, but it also stores backup copies for all other keys as well (B, C, D).
 [block:image]
 {
   "images": [